 It’s important to note that it’s your customer (the employee) who decides what it is, not you.
 For example, you as the CHRP, CPO, or Head of may see Leadership as a product, but your customer may see it as a service.
 You may describe talent attraction as a service, but your customer may describe it as an experience.

-For the sake of my sanity, this is how I currently define them:
+For the sake of my sanity, I currently define these SPES

 Why We Need It